colin969/Kongregate-Patched-APIs/README.md

 ### Note on AS2 games

 AS2 games will not work on Kongregate, though I have verified the API changes work locally.

-Normally, the AS2 api is loaded directly and passed the game swf url via `game_swf`.
-Kongregate currently loads the game directly instead.
-API properties will not be present until this is merged either. https://github.com/ruffle-rs/ruffle/pull/16210/
+Normally, the AS2 api is loaded directly and passed the game swf url via the `game_swf` parameter.
+Kongregate currently loads the game directly instead, so the API never loads at all, though this would be trivial to change back.

+I may add changes to the script to handle this once the linked pull request is merge.
+Ruffle will fail to expose the API to the game properly until the behaviour added in it is available. https://github.com/ruffle-rs/ruffle/pull/16210/

 ## Flash API Modifications